Art School Portfolio Two 1983-1997

 Untitled Watercolor (1983)

-This was a watercolor based on still-life, and was loosely inspired by Bauhaus artists Kandinsky and Klee, as were other watercolors I made at this time.
+This was a watercolor based on another still-life.
+It was inspired by Bauhaus artists Kandinsky and Klee, as were other watercolors I made at this time.

 Lab Animals on Vacation (mixed media on canvas)